Closed geodesics in dilation surfaces: Introduction

-We now explain the ideas behind the proof of Theorem \ref{maintheo}.
+We now explain the ideas behind the proof of Theorem \ref{thm:main}.
 It is very much inspired by the translation case, and we remind the reader of the general structure of the proof in this case.
+We refer to \cite{Mas86} for the original proof in the translation case.

-Both moduli spaces of dilation and translation surfaces carry an action of the group $\mathrm{Sl}_2(\R)$.
+Both moduli spaces of dilation and translation surfaces carry an action of the group $SL(2,\mathbb{R})$.
 This action is naturally defined by the post-composition of the charts defining the dilation/translation structure.
-It has the following important property : two surfaces are on the same $\mathrm{Sl}_2(\R)$-orbit if and only if they define the same underlying real affine structure.
-In particular, if a surface has a closed geodesic, it is the case for every surface in its $\mathrm{Sl}_2(\R)$-orbit.
+It has the following important property: two surfaces are on the same $SL(2,\mathbb{R})$-orbit if and only if they define the same underlying real affine structure.
+In particular, if a surface has a closed geodesic, it is the case for every surface in its $SL(2,\mathbb{R})$-orbit.

-In the translation case, the proof goes by induction on the combinatorial complexity\footnote{We define the complexity to be the number of triangles in a triangulation whose set of vertices is the set of singular points} of the surface.
+In the translation case, the proof goes by induction on the combinatorial complexity of the surface.\footnote{~We define the complexity to be the number of triangles in a triangulation whose set of vertices is the set of singular points of the surface.}

-\begin{enumerate} \item It is easy to check that translation surfaces of lowest complexity, flat tori, always carry closed geodesics.
+\begin{enumerate} \item It is easy to check that translation surfaces of lowest complexity (flat tori) always carry closed geodesics.

 \item Assume that we know that all surfaces of complexity lesser than $k$ do carry closed geodesics and consider a translation surface $\Sigma$ of complexity $k$.
-It is not hard to find a sequence $(\Sigma_n)$ of surfaces in the $\mathrm{Sl}_2(\R)$-orbit of $\Sigma$ which diverges \textit{i.e.} does not converge in the moduli space of surfaces of complexity $n$.
+It is not hard to find a sequence $(\Sigma_{n})_{n \in \mathbb{N}}$ of translation surfaces in the $SL(2,\mathbb{R})$-orbit of $\Sigma$ which diverges \textit{i.e.} leaves any compact subset in the moduli space of surfaces of complexity $k$.

-\item Geometric tools building on the Riemannian structure of translation surfaces allow to show the following dichotomy : either $(\Sigma_n)$ Gromov-Haussdorff converges (up to passing to a subsequence) towards a translation surface of lesser complexity or the Riemannian diameter of $\Sigma_n$ tends to infinity.
+\item Geometric tools building on the Riemannian structure of translation surfaces allow to show the following dichotomy: either $(\Sigma_n)_{n\in\mathbb{N}}$ Gromov-Hausdorff converges (up to passing to a subsequence) towards a translation surface of lesser complexity or the Riemannian diameter of $\Sigma_{n}$ tends to infinity.

-\item In the first case, since having a cylinder is a property that is open in parameter space and by the induction hypothesis, for $n$ large enough $\Sigma_n$ has a closed geodesic.
-Since $\Sigma_n$ induces the same real affine structure as $\Sigma$, so does $\Sigma$.
+\item In the first case, having a cylinder is a property that is open in parameter space and by the induction hypothesis, for $n$ large enough $\Sigma_{n}$ has a closed geodesic.
+Since $\Sigma_{n}$ has the same real affine structure as $\Sigma$, so does $\Sigma$.